Written by Fob James IV, Esq. | Fob James Law Firm, LLC | Last Updated: June 11, 2026

 Alabama Statute of Limitations for Dupixent Drug Injury Claims

-Under Alabama Code § 6-5-501 and related product liability statutes, most defective drug claims must be filed within two years of the date you discovered — or reasonably should have discovered — both the injury (your cancer diagnosis) and its connection to Dupixent.
+Under Alabama Code § 6-2-38 and the Alabama Extended Manufacturer’s Liability Doctrine, most defective drug claims must be filed within two years of the date you discovered — or reasonably should have discovered — both the injury (your cancer diagnosis) and its connection to Dupixent.

 This discovery rule is critical in Dupixent cases, because many patients did not learn of the alleged Dupixent-CTCL link until 2025 or later, when the FDA announced its formal investigation.
 If you were diagnosed with CTCL or PTCL years ago but only recently became aware of the Dupixent connection, you may still have time to file.